-- Shipments is now Orders
+- Shipments are now Orders

 - Activity is now Shipments

 We talked with many of you and at least 85% agreed that the existing names were quite confusing!
-All sales are originally orders before they are considered shipments when they are shipped out to your customers.
+All sales are original orders before they are considered shipments when they are shipped out to your customers.
 For that reason, we decided to make these changes to more accurately reflect the content of the pages for your reference.